iADAATPA/opencms/README.md

 # Open Cms Translator

-A chrome extension that help OpenCms editors to translate their content
+A chrome extension that helps OpenCms editors to translate their contents

 ## User guide
 1. Download the open-cms-translator.zip and extract it somewhere